felixwatts/farm/MarketGardening.md

 - *10cm x 10cm 1.5l pot* used for potting on tomatoes after the cell tray stage
 - *??
 3l pot* used for potting on cucumbers after the cell tray stage

+Huw Richards recommends [these trays for most things](https://containerwise.co.uk/product-category/shallow-propagation-trays/) and [these trays for deep rooting things like peas and beans](https://containerwise.co.uk/product-category/deep-propagation-trays-350x215/)

 #### Shelves

 40cm deep x 130cm wide by 60cm tall shelves